Matson, Inc.: Passenger ships

-Primarily a conveyor of freight, Matson also introduced into service a number of passenger liners to capitalize on the burgeoning tourist trade.
-In 1926, Matson took over the Oceanic Steamship Company, operating three trans-Pacific liners, including the SS Sonoma.
+Primarily a conveyor of freight; from 1908 on, Matson introduced into service a number of passenger liners to capitalize on the burgeoning tourist trade.
+In 1926, following the death of its founder, John D. Spreckels whose father, Claus Spreckels, had been Matson's earliest financier; Matson took over the Oceanic Steamship Company (Spreckels Line), operating three trans-Pacific liners, including the SS Sonoma.

 From the early 20th century through the 1970s, Matson liners sailed from the west coast ports of San Francisco and Los Angeles to Honolulu and points beyond, including a handful of South Pacific ports of call as well as Sydney, Australia and Auckland, New Zealand.
 Two of their earlier cargo liners, Maui and Wilhelmina, were the first passenger ships to place their engines aft.

 Among the "white ships of Matson" were Malolo (rechristened Matsonia), Lurline, Mariposa, and Monterey.
 With the advent and expansion of routine air travel between the mainland and the islands, Matson's passenger service was greatly diminished, and the liners were eventually retired from trans-Pacific service and virtually gone by the end of the 1970s.

 Hotels

 In 1925, Matson acquired a controlling interest in the historic Moana Hotel on Waikiki on the island of Oahu.
 They constructed the nearby Royal Hawaiian Hotel in 1927.
 In 1952, they built the SurfRider Hotel (today a wing of the Moana), followed by the Princess Kaiulani Hotel in 1955.
-They sold the four properties to Sheraton Hotels in 1959.
+Matson sold the four properties to Sheraton Hotels in 1959.